Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

 \begin{cor} Let $A$ be an Abelian variety over $K$.
 Then there is a definably compact group $C$ defined over $\Gamma$, and a definable homomorphism $\phi:A \to C$ with stably dominated kernel $H$.
 In particular $A$ has a unique maximal stably dominated connected $\infty$-definable subgroup---which is definable. \end{cor}

-If $A$ is an Abelian scheme over $\Oo$, i.e. $A_K$ is an Abelian variety with good reduction, then by Proposition\ \ref{P:genchar}, $A_K(K) = A(\Oo)$ is stably dominated.
+If $A$ has good reduction, i.e $A = \mathcal{A}_K$ where $\mathcal{A}$ is some Abelian scheme over $\Oo$, then, since $A$ is the zero locus of homegeneous polynomials in some projective space, $A(K) = \mathcal{A}(\Oo)$.
+By Proposition\ \ref{P:genchar}, $A_K(K)$ is stably dominated.
 Since $A_K(K)$ is divisible, it is connected.
 Thus, in this case, the definably compact quotient $C$ is trivial.

 In general, if $F$ is locally compact, then the set $C(F)$ of points of $C$ lifting to $F$-points will be a {\em finite} subgroup of the definably compact group $C$.
 On the other hand if $F= \Qq_p((t))$, $C(F)$ can be a finite extension of $\Zz$.